 Pigs are also partial to insects and other organisms found in the soil, so they could well be hunting around for a juicy earthworm rather than seeking a meal of dirt.

 I’ve seen pigs taking giant bites of earth from inside their wallows.
-They don’t eat this soil but simply use their mouths as earth-moving machines.
+They don’t eat this soil but use their mouths as earth-moving machines.

 Mixing fresh earth into the wallow creates the type of muddy puddle pigs relish.
 They can also deepen or enlarge their wallows this way, giving them more access to the water and mud they need to maintain their average body temperature.